chettrick/arm-mcu/stm32f1/README.txt

-   The limited amount of RAM available in the STM32F100RB on the STM32 Value Line Discovery board requires using the conio facility instead of stdio, so -DCONSOLE_CONIO is defined in stm32f1.mk.
+   The limited amount of RAM available in the STM32F100RB on the STM32 Value Line Discovery board requires using the conio facility instead of stdio, so -DCONIO_STDIO is defined in stm32f1.mk.

 Test Platform